-Cervical cancer is cancer which is in the lower part of the uterus (womb) that connects to the vagina.
-This happens when the cells of the cervix grow abnormally, invading the deeper tissues of the cervix and could spread to the vagina, rectum, bladder, liver, and lungs.
+Cervical cancer is a cancer of the lower part of the uterus called the womb that links to the vagina.
+This cancer occurs when the tumor grows uncontrollably occupying the deeper tissues of the cervix and these cells spread to the vagina, rectum, bladder, liver, and lungs.

-Girls who are sexually active before age 16 or within a year of the start of their menstrual period have a higher chance of developing Cervical cancer.
-Women aged between 21 – 29 should have cervical screening every 3 years while those between 30 – 65 years should have it every 5 years.
+Girls who are sexually active before the age of 16 or less than a year after starting their menstrual period have a higher chance of developing cervical cancer.
+Women between the ages of 21 and 29 should have cervical screening every 3 years, while those between 30 and 65 should have it every 5 years.

 You may be interested in: WHAT IS CERVICAL CANCER?